Gina Chavez: Personal life

 She's made her presence known with her work in El Salvador, being named one of 11 southern iconic women who have left a beautiful footprint across the south" by Southern Living and Olay.
 Her work in El Salvador continues to make a worldwide difference outside of music.
 In an interview with The Austin Chronicle, Chavez is described as "no stranger to the benefit rounds.
 She routinely puts on productions of her own to support the nonprofit she started after an eight-month mission trip to El Salvador."

 The Austin native has made such an impact and influence in the music scene that in 2015, Austin, Texas mayor, Steve Adler, announced that April 2 is officially known as "Gina Chavez Day."

-While living in El Salvador in 2009, Chavez and her partner Jodi, who also acts as her booking agent, spent eight months educating teenage girls who were surrounded by poverty in gang-dominated barrios.
+While living in El Salvador in 2009, Chavez and her wife Jodi, who also acts as her booking agent, spent eight months educating teenage girls who were surrounded by poverty in gang-dominated barrios.